-5. Continue the annual helicopter population survey.
-Favor (5) Oppose (0) Abstain (0)
+5. Continue the helicopter population survey in alternate years.

-A majority of the Task Force members support the continuation of hunting in designated City locations.
+A majority of the Task Force members support the continuation of hunting in designated city locations.
 Dates for these locations were recommended by the Parks and Recreation staff.

-The Iowa Department of Natural Resources (DNR) establishes 'legal hunting hours' (one-half hour before sunrise that continue to one-half hour after sunset) and the 'dates' (September 14 to January 10) for the City of Ames.
-However, the

-City can modify these hours and dates as long as they fall within the overall DNR timeline as noted above.
+The Iowa Department of Natural Resources (DNR) establishes 'legal hunting hours' (one-half hour before sunrise that continue to one-half hour after sunset) and the 'dates' (September 12 to January 10) for the City of Ames.
+However, the city can modify these hours and dates as long as they fall within the overall DNR timeline as noted above.